 Any organization - whether private business or public authority, irrespective of the location - that collects, stores or shares personal data of EU residents will need to comply with the GDPR in the interest of preserving fundamental rights of EU residents.
 Non-compliance could lead to heavy fines.
 This affects businesses that deal directly with the personal details of EU residents (data controllers) or those that process the data on behalf of other businesses (data processors).

 Transparency and trust are Mettl’s core values and we are committed to our customer’s data privacy and security.
-The GDPR aligns with this vision and we are actively improving our existing systems and processes for GDPR compliance.
+The GDPR aligns with this vision and we have improved our existing systems and processes for GDPR compliance.

 With a clear mandate and business priority from our management team, Mettl has formed a dedicated cross-functional Compliance Team which has defined our GDPR roadmap.
-We are confident of achieving GDPR compliance by 25th May 2018 and continue improving our systems and processes.
+As of 25th May 2018, we are GDPR compliant and we continue to further improve our systems and processes in this regard.

 Here’s some brief information about our approach to GDPR compliance: